 - 1. THE COMPLAINANT'S REQUEST NOT TO PROCEED WITH INITIATION OF A COMPLAINT; - 2.
-The Complainant's reasonable safety concerns regarding initiation of a Complaint; - 3.
+THE COMPLAINANT'S REASONABLE SAFETY CONCERNS REGARDING INITIATION OF A COMPLAINT; - 3.
 The risk that additional acts of Prohibited Conduct would occur if a Complaint is not initiated; - 4.
 The severity of the alleged Prohibited Conduct, including whether the discrimination, if established, would require the removal of a Respondent from campus or imposition of another disciplinary sanction to end the discrimination and prevent its recurrence; - 5.
-The age and relationship of the parties, including whether the Respondent is an employee of SFCM;
+The age and relationship of the parties, including whether the Respondent is an EMPLOYEE OF SFCM; - 6.
+The scope of the alleged discrimination, including information suggesting a pattern, ongoing sex discrimination, or sex discrimination alleged to have impacted multiple individuals; - 7.
+The availability of evidence to assist a Decisionmaker in determining whether sex discrimination occurred;